FamilySearch/GEDCOM.io/_pages/community.md

 ## Issue Tracker

-You can review [issues being discussed](https://github.com/FamilySearch/GEDCOM/issues) for the working version of FamilySearch GEDCOM when it becomes available.
+You can review [issues being discussed](https://github.com/FamilySearch/GEDCOM/issues) for the working version of FamilySearch GEDCOM.

 ## Project Teams